 You will join a cohesive team (more than 4 years on average together) in a very collaborative environment in which you will feel cared for from the start of your onboarding.

 Each team applies different agile methodologies but all follow some basic principles.
 We prioritize the features that bring more value to our customers and, instead of setting deadlines, we deliver small increments so that we always have a functional and deliverable version of the feature.
 We try to keep the number of tasks in parallel to the minimum possible.
 We have a few meetings scheduled but we will not miss the daily meetings, biweekly sprint planning and reviews.
 We have regular 1:1s with the manager and the CTO, and we do not hesitate to jump on to a hangout if a Slack or mail thread is getting longer.

 We believe in extreme programming as a development technique so most of the time we do pair programming (yes, remotely) and TDD is our main tool for writing robust and testable code.
+Pair programming always helps us trust our code allowing for constant iterations.
+Once per sprint we spend time on joint code review to detect possible glitches to prioritize.
 We do continuous integration and we are in the process of extinguishing the branches to do trunk base development, there is a challenge here too.

 The code we write today tries to respect the principles of SOLID, clean code and we apply hexagonal architecture and domain driven design when complexity requires it.
 Of course, we are not going to lie to you, during 6 years we have also done a lot of bad code and antipatterns; consider it an opportunity to see real examples of what not to do and to practise refactoring techniques.